601st Tactical Control Wing: Forward air control

 In July 1974, the 601st Tactical Air Support Squadron (Helicopter) joined the 20th Squadron in the 601st Tactical Air Support Group in preparation for the arrival of Sikorsky CH-53 helicopters.
 However, the wing's first CH-53C would not arrive until six months later.
 The wing's first two helicopters arrived on 15 January 1975, and flying operations commenced on 6 February.
 Five additional CH-53Cs were received during the last two months of the year.

 On 21 June 1974, the wing's first two North American OV-10 Bronco aircraft were ferried to Wiesbaden Air Base from Hurlburt Field, Florida, where they were assigned to the 20th Squadron.
 Flying operations began on 12 July and three months later, on 10 October 1974, the 20th Squadron flew the first OV-10A forward air control mission during Exercise Certain Pledge.
 Additional OV-10As arrived from Thailand and, on 18 December 1974, O-2A flying operations terminated and the last Skymaster was transferred to the United States Army.
-Twelve additional OV-l0As arrived at Wiesbaden in August 1975, followed by 10 more two months later.
+Twelve additional OV-10As arrived at Wiesbaden in August 1975, followed by 10 more two months later.

 On 4 July 1976, a second Bronco squadron, the 704th Tactical Air Support Squadron was activated at Sembach.
 Second, on 1 November 1976, wing OV-10A aircraft, pilots from the 20th TASS, and maintenance personnel from the 601st Consolidated Aircraft Maintenance Squadron deployed to Zaragoza Air Base, Spain for a four-month weapons training detachment deployment nicknamed "Creek Tally".
 This was the first time wing aircraft deployed to Spain for this type training.
 In a related operation, the 611th Tactical Control Flight also deployed their Forward Air Control Posts to Zaragoza at the same time.
-While there, the 611th provided radar and radio coverage for dissimilar air combat training missions between Northrop F-5E Tiger lIs of the 527th Tactical Fighter Training Aggressor Squadron and McDonnell F-4 Phantom IIs.
+While there, the 611th provided radar and radio coverage for dissimilar air combat training missions between Northrop F-5E Tiger IIs of the 527th Tactical Fighter Training Aggressor Squadron and McDonnell F-4 Phantom IIs.
 Also, the 611th Tactical Control Flight was airlifted in two Lockheed C-5A Galaxies rather than the Lockheed C-130 Hercules or Lockheed C-141 Starlifters normally used for radar airborne movements.

 The major aircraft related event of 1977 involved the arrival of four additional OV-10As from the states on 9 September 1977.
 Also, the first two wing OV-10As to receive camouflage painting returned to Sembach from Alverca, Portugal, where the work was performed.
 In 1980, The 601st Tactical Air Support Group gained additional CH-53Cs and OV-10As.